- List of requirements for Stored Procedure.

 - SAP Crystal Reports 2013

-In order for Crystal Reports to be able to report off Stored Procedures, the following restrictions must be observed:
+In order for Crystal Reports to be able to report off Stored Procedures, the following must be observed:

-For example: A stored procedure that return a dynamic SQL Query where the number of database fields added to the SELECT clause is different will not work in Crystal Reports, because the reporting tool requires a static output in order to design the report.
+In more details: A stored procedure that return a dynamic SQL Query where the number of database fields added to the SELECT clause is different will not work in Crystal Reports, because the reporting tool requires a static output in order to design the report.

 If there is any output from the stored procedure before the outputted SELECT statement, Crystal Reports attempts to retrieve data from this output but the output does not match the fields that are in the report.
 For example, stored procedures designed to return any messages before the outputted SELECT statement will not display data in Crystal Reports.
 Crystal Reports will fail to display any data.